Start: September 2020

 - Connect California stakeholders to relevant innovations and experts elsewhere in the country to help accelerate the spread and uptake of promising approaches; and

-- Identify high-priority areas for the field for policymakers and philanthropy to focus on in subsequent years to meaningfully meet the health care needs of this population, in addition to key opportunities and levers for doing so.
+- Identify high-priority areas for the field to focus on in subsequent years to meaningfully meet the health care needs of this population, in addition to key opportunities and levers for doing so.

 CHCS will distill key lessons from the learning community and share emerging best practices with California stakeholders and a broad national audience to inform efforts nationally for improving health care for individuals experiencing homelessness.